-Endowed by Gaylon and Susan McCollough, The McCollough Institute for Pre-Medical Scholars offers a minor in interdisciplinary medical studies to a small cohort of aspiring physicians.
-McCollough scholars form a living-learning community investigating big picture questions about the art of medicine.
-The program focuses on academic excellence, leadership, community service, and undergraduate research.
+Endowed by Dr. Gaylon and Mrs. Susan McCollough, The McCollough Institute for Pre-Medical Scholars offers a minor in interdisciplinary medical studies to a small cohort of aspiring physicians.
+The program forms a living-learning community investigating big picture questions about the art of medicine.
+The McCollough Pre-Medical Scholars Program focuses on academic excellence, leadership, community service, and undergraduate research.

 Medical schools and practicing physicians recognize that the successful practice of medicine requires much more than the traditional track of medical training in biology, chemistry, and anatomy.
 Medical researchers face novel situations and must be able to critically assess complex information to offer rational solutions to unique problems.